Dmirandae/Caronte--2D-/README.md

 If you choose FALSE or F, means that you don want to write your aligned data in a different file from the original. w_algn_tps  is by default FALSE

+The function will return a file called "data_to_tnt.tnt" in TNT format.

 Here you have some examples about how to use caronte function in Rconsole or RStudio: